Mouse Scrolling

 A custom block is the preferred method for cloning the sprite to prevent errors in the coding:

-Then for the positioning for the clones objects, it is the same thing as the singular object except replace the when gf clicked
+Then for the positioning for the clones objects, it is the same thing as the singular object except replace the with

 hat block: